Creamy Chocolate Chip Cookies are an icon of the snack world in America’s kitchens. Here’s a twist on our old favorite recipe.

 - Then thaw to fridge temp or to room temp and complete the baking as directed.

-These are tips I’ve picked up from my own successes and failures and the experiences of many other cookie bakers.
-The perfect chocolate chip cookie is not an accident.
-It requires attention to detail and some respect for the science and math involved.
 Your definition of the perfect chocolate chip cookie and mine are probably different.
 These tips will help you find your own perfect cookie result and stick to it.
 Best of luck and Happy Baking!

 Oven Temp and time: